Mediation Services

 The key people involved with Mediation are the parties who are involved in the conflict or dispute.
 You may have a representative such as a lawyer or Mediation Advocate, or a friend.
 The person representing each party must be equipped with the authority to make decisions which may become binding on them.
 This is something you will be required to confirm in the Mediation Agreement.

-Your mediator is likely to have been instructed by one of the parties or a professional advisor such as a lawyer.
-Third parties (people not involved with the mediation) are not permitted to know the details of any conversations you hold with your mediator or other party.
-Your mediator will not disclose anything without the prior written permission of all parties.
+As your Mediator, I am likely to have been instructed by one of the parties or a professional advisor such as a lawyer.
+Third parties (people not involved with the mediation) are not permitted to know the details of any conversations you hold with your me or other party.
+I will not disclose anything without the prior written permission of all parties.
 This provides you with a substantive opportunity to explore thoughts, feelings, concerns, and frustrations in an open forum with each other without any other people knowing.

 • How does a Mediation work?